-Some sources give him an incorrect birth year.
-One newspaper article shortly before he died stated that he was born on November 3, 1886.
-Another article placed it in 1886 or 1887.
-His plaque in the
+Some sources give him an incorrect year of birth.
+One newspaper article shortly before he died stated that he was born on November 3, 1886.4 Another article placed it in 1886 or 1887.5 His plaque in the

 Hollywood Forever Cemetery shows 1882.
 The Hollywood Walk of Fame website also has the incorrect year of 1882.
 Wikipedia shows 1883 but does not provide a source.